AGM only: free to members, but please reserve a place

 6.30 - 7.50pm

-Four poets from across the UK introduce themselves and their careers, and read from their work.
+Four poets from across the UK discuss their careers and practices, and read from their work.

 Colette Bryce was born in Derry, Northern Ireland.The Whole & Rain-domed Universe (2014) was awarded a special Ewart-Briggs Award and shortlisted for the Forward Prize for Best Collection.
 Her poem 'The Full Indian Rope Trick' won the National Poetry Competition in 2003 and her Selected Poems was published by Picador earlier this year.
 She received a Cholmondeley Award in 2010 and now works in the North East of England.